-Annapolis, January 13 .- Edwin Warfield was inaugurated as governor of Maryland.
-In his inaugural address, he spoke on the subject of limiting the suffrage to intelligent citizens, express-
+Annapolis, January 13.-Edwin Warfield was inaugurated as governor of Maryland.
+In his inaugural address, he spoke on the subject of limiting the suffrage to intelligent citizens, expressing himself as follows:

-"The people demand that the state shall be governed by those citizens who, because of their intelligence, their are best fitted to properly, patriotically and wisely exercise the high duties of citizenship.
+"The people demand that the state shall be governed by those citizens who, because of their intelligence, their heridity and their interest in the maare best fitted to properly, patriotically and wisely exercise the high duties of

-"This result can only be attained by ing a higher standard of qualification for the exercises of the elective franchise.
-I believe that an amendment definite, simple terms, should be submitted to the people of Maryland."
+"This result can only be attained by an amendment to the constitution fixing a higher standard of qualification for the exercises of the elective franchise.
+I believe that an amendment to the constitution upon the lines which I have suggested, expressed in clear, definite, simple terms, should be submitted to the people of Maryland."

-FIRE IN CREENSBORO
+FIRE IN GREENSBORO

-Stationed as a guard of honor about Many Thousand Dollars Damage Done by Fire Last Right
+Many Thousand Dellars Damage Done by Fire Last Night

 (Special to The Messenger.)

 Greensboro, N. C., January 13.-A fire in a 5-story brick building tonight owned by W. E. Bevill opposite the city hall, damaged the building to the extent of five thousand dollars, which is covered by insurance.
-The plumb. ing stock of J. Ed Albright was damaged to the extent of a loss of \$600, the day, and the early hour, hundreds had stock of groceries of Charles E, Pugh gathered to received the remains.
-The to the extent of \$2,500 with insurance body was taken at once to the rotun- of \$1,500, J. J. Stone.
-Printing Company, \$8,000, fully insured, Boyles and Mitchell, window shade factory, \$2,500, insured for \$1,500.
+The plumb. ing stock of J. Ed Albright was damaged to the extent of a loss of \$600, the stock of groceries of Charles E. Pugh to the extent of \$2,500 with insurance of \$1,500, J. J. Stone, Printing Company, \$8,000, fully insured, Boyles and Mitchell, window shade factory, \$2,500, insured for \$1,500.
 A large amount of the insurance is carried by the Greens. boro home companies.
 Two large printing presses of the Stone Company valued at \$7,000 were saved by preventing the fire from reaching the upper story of the burning end of the building they were on.
-The bindery and other machines were totally do stroyed
+The bindery and other machines were totally do.

-The fire was caused by a boy in the plumbing establishment on the first floor, in looking for something with a lighted candle, setting fire to oakum hanging on the wall which ignited like powder and communicated to a pile of hay near the elevator shaft, the flames shooting up the shaft to the fifth story igniting plunder there under the metal roof, being impossible to reach.
-Another fire near the McAdoo Hotel burned the stables belonging to John Dick.
+The fire was caused by a boy in the plumbing establishment on the first floor, in looking for something with a lighted candle, setting fire to oakum hanging on the wall which ignited like powder and communicated to a pile of hay near the elevator shaft, the flames shooting up the shaft to the fifth story igniting plunder there under the metal roof, being impossible to reach Another fire near the McAdoo Hotel burned the stables belonging to John Dick.
 The loss \$500.

-The J. J. Stone Printing Company published Fairbrother's Everything, the next issue being due tomorrow.
+The J. J. Stone Printing Company published Fairbrother's Everything the next issue being due tomorrow.
 It is not known to what extent malter is damaged, but the delay of the issue will not be more than five days at the furtherest, possibly not three days.
 Stone will at once equip an office in another building not discharging his force of 35 workmen, unless for a lay off of a day or more.
 Bevill will rebuill as soon as the insurance is adjusted.
 The walls of the building apparently are not damaged.
-The water pressure was deficient, fire being in fifth story, which occasioned great alarm for awhile.
+The water pressure was deficient, fire great alarm for awhile.
 When the roof burst out, after two hours of hard fighting, amid a furious fall of snow, the scene was magnificent beyond description.
 The work of the firemen in saving that part of the second story containing expensive presses of the Stone Company was splendid.
 The occupant of one store, with a large stock of groceries had just moved out.
 New Headquarters of the U. C. V.